Rohin1212/Rohin1212/README.md

 ### Howdy 👋

-#### I'm currently a computer science student at Swinburne Uni of Tech who is aspires to be a Full-Stack Developer in future.
+#### I'm currently a computer science student at Swinburne Uni of Tech, a full stack web developer.
 I am a lifelong learner that loves learning and working on new tech.

 <p align="center">
 	<a href="https://rohinchopra.com">My Website<a/>